 Let’s start with the major objection- modification is unnatural and amounts to playing God.
 This argument claims, “natural is inherently good, and diseases are natural”.
-They believe that the humans by the millions falling ill and dying prematurely are all perfectly natural.
-While living longer is already creating social problem today, what about the overpopulated earth after scientist remove all the disease in it?
+They believe that humans, by the millions falling ill and dying prematurely, are all perfectly natural.
+While living longer is already creating social problems today, what about the overpopulated earth after scientists remove all the disease in it?

 Diversity in all species of animals is a key to evolution on earth.
 Genetically engineering our species will have a detrimental effect on our genetic diversity- as in something like cloning would.
 Doesn’t the future generation deserve to see the diversity on Earth as we did?

 A Well known fact, gene therapy is costly.
 Okay, let suppose in the near future we could eliminate a child’s defected generic code.
 But what if only the very rich and elite could afford it and let the child of poor ones die.
 If this is going to happen, will genetic editing give “justice” to our society?
 Is the government going to pay for all the embryos of the poor family for genetic make-up?

 Genetic engineering’s pros and cons give an idea of its results.
 Thus, many countries and laws have already been put forward to bring the best outcome.
 With proper laws and control over its usage, it will definitely be a huge gift for humankind.